adarsh1997shah/adarsh1997shah/README.md

 I like to build things for the web and is currently into front-end <del>designing</del> development. :scream::relaxed:

 On some days when I was surfing various websites, I found myself admiring the stunning :astonished: animations and user interfaces.
-I began to research how they were created :runner: and my journey as a web developer began and eventually, I transitioned into front-end development.
+I began to research how they were created :runner: and my journey as a web developer began and eventually, I transitioned into front-end developer.

 Till today i am living and breathing web development and creating modern and user friendly interfaces and helping make this world better through design and code.